Last updated on 2026-01-30

 Program Overview

-The School of Community and Health Studies proudly offers the Addiction and Mental Health Worker program, a transformative educational journey designed to equip you with the essential knowledge and skills to thrive in the dynamic field of mental health and addiction services.
-Through a curriculum grounded in evidence-based practices, you will embark on a path to become a compassionate and competent professional capable of making a meaningful difference in the lives of individuals experiencing mental health and substance-use challenges, all while embracing diverse cultural perspectives and practices.
+The Addiction and Mental Health Worker program at the School of Community and Health Studies is a transformative educational journey designed to equip students with essential knowledge and skills in the field of mental health and addiction services.
+This program emphasizes evidence-based practices, preparing students to become compassionate professionals who can make a meaningful difference in the lives of individuals facing mental health and substance-use challenges.
+The curriculum embraces diverse cultural perspectives, ensuring that students are well-prepared to engage with various communities and advocate for equitable access to essential supports and services.

 Program Structure

-- A second-year field placement experience, allowing students to apply their knowledge in real-world settings.
+- Field placement experience in the second year, allowing students to apply their knowledge in real-world settings.

 - Opportunities for interprofessional collaboration with other programs within the college.